Undergraduate Program

 Coursework for a Bachelor of Arts in English provides comprehensive instruction in the resources of English, its language and literature.
 This instruction is central to a liberal education and fundamental preparation for graduate liberal arts and professional programs.
 Courses in English teach critical and original thinking and communication.
 Knowledge gained from majoring in English provides excellent preparation for a wide range of careers that depend on critical and creative thinking and the ability to communicate clearly and persuasively.

 The literature curriculum is designed to provide students with a broad-based foundation in English and American literature as well as in-depth inquiry into focused areas of literary study.
 Within this curriculum students are encouraged to read creatively and to discover what others have not seen.
 Students are asked to present these discoveries in writing in a persuasive way that allows others to see their importance.
-The literature program is enhanced and supported by links to the National Poetry Foundation, an internationally recognized center for the study of modern poetry.
+The literature program is enhanced and supported by links to the Center for Poetry and Poetics (formerly the National Poetry Foundation), an internationally recognized center for the study of modern poetry.

 What can I do with a major in English?